Bunny (c) FreeFoto.com Bobtails Rabbit & Guinea Pig Rescue

 difficulty breathing, bleeding from the nose, mouth and anus.
 80-100% of susceptible rabbits will die of the disease and very few recover even with the best care.

-Every rabbit is at risk and the only way to protect your rabbit is to have them vaccinated and to keep their yearly boosters up to date.
+Every rabbit is at risk and the only way to protect your rabbit is to have them vaccinated and to keep their annual boosters up to date.

 We are next open: